TheJacksonLaboratory/ezomero/CONTRIBUTING.md

 * Functions should strive to, whenever possible, have arguments and returns in common Python types, or in numpy/scipy types.
 No passing OMERO objects back and forth!

-* If there is a function from the base [OMERO-py API](https://downloads.openmicroscopy.org/omero/5.6.3/api/python/) that does something, we do not need to duplicate it.
+* If there is a function from the base [OMERO-py API](https://downloads.openmicroscopy.org/omero/5.6.3/api/python/) that does something (e.g., return an `omero.gateway.ImageWrapper` or similar from a `conn.getObject`), we do not need to duplicate it.
 Wrapping OMERO-py functions for simpler input/output is fine.

 * Think twice before adding dependencies.
 Do you need to?
 Can you do the same thing with base types and/or numpy?